zwz7777/BT3103-Team-Project/README.md

-# NUS Lost & Found
+# NUS Lost & Found - This is a copy of a group project originally developed under a private repository for academic purposes.

 A web-based platform designed to streamline the reporting and recovery of lost and found items at the National University of Singapore (NUS).